ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-ensa.md

    - `/usr/sap/<SID>/ASCS<Inst#>` of the *ASCS* instance.
    - `/usr/sap/<SID>/ERS<Inst#>` of the *ERS* instance.

-   Make sure that the storage volumes that were created for those file systems are attached to both virtual server instances.
+   Make sure that the storage volumes that were created for these file systems are attached to both virtual server instances.
    During SAP instance installation and RHEL HA Add-On cluster configuration, each instance directory must be mounted on its appropriate node.
-   HA-LVM makes sure that each of the two instance directories is mounted on only one node at a time.
+   HA-LVM ensures that each of the two instance directories is mounted on only one node at a time.

-   Different storage setups for the instance directories, for example, NFS mounts, are possible.
+   Different storage setups for the instance directories, such as NFS mounts, are possible.
-   Which means that the general storage setup steps and creation of cluster file system resources must be adjusted.
+   This means that the general storage setup steps and creation of cluster file system resources must be adapted.
    {: important}

 - The virtual hostname for *ASCS* instance and *ERS* instance must meet the requirements as documented in [Hostnames of SAP ABAP Platform servers](https://me.sap.com/notes/611361){: external}.
    Make sure that the virtual IP addresses for the SAP instances are assigned to a network adapter and that they can communicate in the network.
-- Make sure that you subscribed to either *RHEL for SAP Applications* or *RHEL for SAP Solutions* and that you enabled the *Red Hat Enterprise Linux for SAP Solutions for Power LE - Update Services for SAP Solutions 8.4 ppc64le* (`rhel-8-for-ppc64le-sap-solutions-e4s-rpms`) repository.
-   You need to set the release to *8.4* through the subscription manager.

 - SAP application server instances require a common shared file system *SAPMNT* `/sapmnt/<SID>` with *read and write* access, and other shared file systems such as *SAPTRANS* `/usr/sap/trans`.
    These file systems are typically provided by an external NFS server.
    The NFS server must be installed on virtual servers that are not part of the *ENSA2* cluster.

    [Configuring an active-passive NFS server in a Red Hat High Availability cluster](/docs/sap?topic=sap-ha-rhel-nfs) describes the implementation of an active-passive NFS server in a RHEL HA Add-On cluster with Red Hat Enterprise Linux 8 by using virtual server instances in {{site.data.keyword.powerSys_notm}}.
 - Make sure that all SAP installation media is available.

 ## Preparing nodes for SAP installation